2.5 km

 The

-third is located beside a little spring 15 metres NE of the
+The third is located beside a little spring 15 metres NE of

-10 cm deep.
+and 10 cms deep.

 ~